 - Blinking – to calm themselves or others.
 We can use to show them we mean no harm

-- Shake off – most common calming signal.
-Can start at backside and goes all the way off.
+- Shake-off – is the most common calming signal.
+Can start at the backside and goes all the way off.
 Very animated when it happens.

 Canine Body Language Both calming and stress signals